How do I keep my website hosting secure?

-There are a few basic guidelines on how to make a secure password, such as having a minimum length of 15 characters, using a mix of characters and using random characters.
-We recommend using a generator such as strongpasswordgenerator.com to ensure your password is meeting the minimum best practise.
+There are a few basic guidelines on how to make a secure password, such as having a minimum length of 15 characters, using a mix of character types and including random characters.
+We recommend using a generator such as strongpasswordgenerator.com to ensure your password is meeting the minimum best practice.

 Use unique passwords

-Once you have a secure password you should never reuse it for another account, this will protect you if the password itself is compromised either through the contents of a database becoming public knowledge or through guessing of the password itself.
+Once you have a secure password you should never reuse it for another account, which will protect you if the password itself is compromised either through the contents of a database becoming public knowledge or through guessing of the password itself.
 You may wish to use a Password Manager to assist you with remembering these unique passwords.

 Use SSL for pages accessed by password

-If you are not using SSL on pages that will contain sensitive data, or be accessed using a password then this data is at risk of becoming compromised, SSL ensures that the data is transmitted from the client computer to the server using encryption.
-This prevents anyone from being able to see the data in clear text before it arrives at the server.
+If you are not using an SSL Certificate on pages that will contain sensitive data or be accessed using a password, then this data is at risk of becoming compromised.
+An SSL ensures that any data transmitted between a client computer and the server is encrypted.
+This prevents anyone from being able to read the data while it is in transit.

-If you are on website or reseller hosting then the security of the server is managed by Crucial.
+If you are on Shared or Reseller hosting then the security of the server is managed by us.
 We take steps to ensure that the server is as secure as possible.
-We keep the server software up to date, use CloudLinux to completely separate customers websites and each server has a firewall that will actively block brute force attacks.
-We also make it easy to setup the website with CloudFlare which can assist with mitigating some attack vectors.
+We keep the server software up to date, use CloudLinux to completely separate clients' websites and each server has a firewall that will actively block brute force attacks.
+We also make it easy to set sites up with CloudFlare, which can assist with mitigating some attack vectors.